JessicaLi0211/Acardium/README.md

 - Additional featues:

   timestamp per session

-  user transaction history with more details such as frequency, recency, monetary information sentiment of product mentioned (can be from google trend) and othe relevant information for this specific use case
+  user transaction history with more details such as frequency, recency, monetary informationsentiment of product mentioned (can be from google trend)

+  and othe relevant information for this specific use case